Use plain text email

 Fastmail

-1. Visit Settings → Customize → Preferences
+1. Visit Settings → Signatures & Compose → Compose options

-3. Change "Compose Format" to "plain text"
+2. In the "Compose" section, change "Compose Format" to "plain text"

-4. Disable "When replying, use the same format as the original message"
+3. In the same section, disable "When replying, use the same format as the original message"

 To wrap text, press Ctrl+M in the composition view.